 The Referendum proposal must include question text to be put to the Membership.

 Once submitted, a Referendum question can only be withdrawn by the proposer.
 The proposer may withdraw the referendum question at any time up to the declaration of results.

+If the result of voting in a referendum is a tie, then the result is decided in line with the Electoral Commission’s rules by the drawing of lots (i.e. a method of selection by chance such as tossing a coin or picking a name out of a hat).
+The method of selection will be decided and conducted by the Returning Officer or their nominee.

 Bye-Law 6- Members’ Meetings